 Ensure that you are on the correct Aha! product by checking your navigation menu.
 Go to

-Settings -> Product -> Import from JIRA.
+Settings > Product > Import from development tool.
 If you don't see this option, you either are on a product line instead of a product or you don't have the proper rights.

 - We suggest that you use the default filter to import all open, "in progress," or re-opened issues.
 You can also specify a JQL string that can be used to further filter the issues that will be imported.